 Congratulations!
-You’ve prepared for puppy pick-up day, but the real adventure begins when you bring your new pup home.
+You’ve prepared for puppy pick-up day and have learned what to do when you first get your new puppy, but the real adventure begins when you bring your new pup home.
 This first introduction to your home is a golden opportunity to start your puppy off on the right paw.
 How you handle this transition will set the tone for your dog’s future training and behavior.

 Let’s dive into each of these crucial steps.